bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 follows the same direction going from the second last point to the last point.
 Thus, it is important that there are at least two path points prior to creating this path point.

+- [ellipse:dx,dy]

+This is to create a new C point.
+This new point is located at a distance that is 'dx/dy' away from the current point.
+The cubic Bezier simulates a quarter of the arc on a full ellipse, and will always be drawn from the current point to the new point as a sweep that is counter-clockwise.
+If a clockwise sweep is desired, set the "^sweepflag:1" directive before this operation.

 - [m:dx,dy]